From one generation to the next: A mother and daughter’s shared journey in dietetics.

 Tania recalls her initial reaction with surprise and pride.
 “I was utterly shocked when Yasmin said she wanted to be a Dietitian.
 It came out of nowhere.”

 Despite her surprise, Tania quickly saw her daughter excel.
-“In clinical placement she was like a duck in water - she was great with people and loved the academic side too.” says Tanya.
+“In clinical placement she was like a duck in water - she was great with people and loved the academic side too.” says Tania.
 Yasmin later completed Honours research in Samoa through the New Colombo Plan Scholarship, echoing Tania’s own early international work experience.

 Independence and Mentorship